 Will my tub or tile looked like it was painted?

 Absolutely not.
 Our finish is applied using an HVLP sprayer and our products looks very smooth and shiny as in the automotive industry.
 Our professional products look very similar to automotive finishes after it has cured.
 Many customers cannot tell the difference between our finish and a brand new tub!

 Can I use a bath-mat?

-No, you can not use a bath-mat on any re-glazed surfaces.
+No, you cannot use a bath-mat on any re-glazed surfaces.
 This will damage your tub.
-We do offer our slip-resistant finish on the bottom on your tub that we can offer as a very good and popular substitute.
+We do have a slip-resistant finish for the bottom on your tub that we can offer as a very good and popular substitute.

 Will you fix my chips and cracks in my tub or tile?

 We will absolutely put our best effort towards patching or sanding down any visible chips or cracks.
 Depending on the severity, our fixes may or not result in a “perfectly seamless” look after it is refinished.
 However, our technicians are trained to provide the best possible outcomes by “engineering” the best solutions for these conditions.
 With proper communication, a desired outcome is more commonly achievable.